Kittyhacker101-Software/KatOS/README.md

 # Building
 - To build all parts of KatOS, type `./buildall.sh` in your terminal.
-- To remove all compiled binaries from your folder, type `./clean.sh` in your terminal.
+- To clean all binaries from your build directory, type `./clean.sh` in your terminal (reccomended when you are updating/modifying core components).

 # Running
-To run KatOS in a VM or on a PC, use the file from the /instaler/output.iso folder, or download a precompiled release from the releases page.
+To run KatOS in a VM or on a PC, download the repo and build an iso file, or download a precompiled release from the releases page.
 KatOS requires a x86_64 CPU, and at least 128MB of RAM.
 To install KatOS, 256MB of storage space is required and a 64-bit EFI/UEFI motherboard (using an external Init CD, you can also boot on BIOS systems, but that requires a 2nd storage device).

 # More info